 - Note: This is an emergency, call for medical help right away.

 The doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-Your spine will be examined.
-The movement, strength, and reflexes of your arms and legs will be tested.
+You'll get a physical exam.
+Your doctor will examine your spine and test the movement, strength and reflexes of your arms and legs.

 Images may be taken of your bodily structures.
 This can be done with: